Arniston (East Indiaman): Overview

 East Indiamen operated under charter or licence to the Honourable East India Company, which held a monopoly granted by Queen Elizabeth I of England for all English trade between the Cape of Good Hope and Cape Horn.
-Arniston was built by William Barnard at Barnard's Thames Yard at Deptford on the Thames and launched in 1794.Mitchell 2007, tertiary sources.
+Arniston was built by William Barnard at Barnard's Thames Yard at Deptford on the Thames and launched in 1794.
 She was probably named after Lord Arniston rather than the tiny village of Arniston near Edinburgh.

 Arniston was heavily armed, with her fifty-eight guns making her the equivalent of a Royal Navy fourth-rate ship of the line.
 A classification of "ship of the line" – a class of ship that later evolved into the battleship – meant that a ship was powerful enough to stand in a line of battle and explained why these ships of commerce were sometimes mistaken for men-o-war.
 The armament was necessary for the ship to protect herself and her valuable cargo from pirates and commerce raiders of other nations during long voyages between Europe and the Far East.
 Arniston, like other East Indiamen, was slow and unmanoeuvrable, but able to carry a large quantity of cargo.

 Voyages (1794–1812)

 For her first five voyages she sailed under the ownership and management of John Wedderburn (probably John Wedderburn of Ballindean) and the next three EIC voyages under ownership of Robert Hudson.

-Arniston sailed from Great Britain to the Far East eight times before her last voyage.BL 1812, primary sources.
+Arniston sailed from Great Britain to the Far East eight times before her last voyage.
 On one of her homeward journeys from China, she struck an uncharted rock at 5°46′8″S 105°16′43″E, near the island of Pulo Goondy (modern day Pulau Legundi), located just south of Sumatra.
 She did not suffer any ill effects as a result of this incident however, which is mentioned in journals of the time only for its noteworthiness as a navigation hazard to other shipping.

 Apart from this and another incident in 1800, Arniston's first eight voyages were uneventful.